Monday, 21 October 2024

 Their line is gone out

 Note the turn ֘ (zarqa) in bar 22.
 In verse 2, bar 7 above, the turn is on the rest note.
 In verse 5, it is followed by C. The silent speech of the heavens is known everywhere and by everyone.
-All three verses are bi-cola-A type verses with possible extra breaths for the long lines on the revia.
+All three verses are bi-colon-A type verses with possible extra breaths for the long lines on the revia.

 5 In all the earth their line has gone out, and to the extremity of the world their speech.